LHNCBC/metamaplite/README.md

-# MetaMap Lite: A lighter named-entity recognizer
+# MetaMapLite: A lighter named-entity recognizer

 The primary goal of MetaMapLite to provide a near real-time named-entity recognizer which is not a rigorous as MetaMap but much